The Antlers (University of Missouri): The Antler Dance

 The name Antlers, having nothing to do with the University of Missouri, stems from a dance being performed by the Antlers during a basketball game.
 The dance closely resembled one from a skit from the 9/18/76 Lily Tomlin Saturday Night Live episode that had recently aired.
 In the skit, Tomlin danced with her hands at the side of her head, fingers outstretched like she had antlers.
 Antler founders Gordon and Banning watched the skit in the third floor lounge of Hudson Hall and took the idea to one of their first games as an official group.
 During the "Missouri Waltz," members of the new group performed their new dance with their hands at their head like antlers.
 A member of press row noticed them doing the dance and dubbed them the Antlers.
 The Antlers continue to do the Antler dance to this day.

 Notable antics

 Prior to a Missouri-Kansas basketball game in 2003, members of the Antlers prank called KU coach Roy Williams at his home at 2:27, 2:45, and 3:05 a.m.
-Such activities are what the Antlers are best known for.
-In the week prior the MU-KU game, they obtain the numbers of KU players and coaches and prank called them all week long.
-They also make huge signs with the players' names and phone numbers.
+In the week prior the MU-KU game, they obtained the numbers of KU players and coaches and prank called them for a full week.
+They also made signs with the players' names and phone numbers.

 On March 9, 2003, KU played MU in Columbia.
 Members from the Antlers greeted the KU players at the hotel, holding up signs that read "Plane Crash."
 These signs were also evident during a nationally televised game.
 The "Plane Crash" signs were in reference to Nick Collison's senior day speech, where he talked about his grandfather who was a World War II veteran.
 According to Collison, his grandfather's plane crashed during D-Day, but he survived.